 Biography

-I am a PhD student working in the Experimental Clinical Psychology Group, Department of Psychology I, Julius-Maximilians-University of Würzburg, Germany, doing research on approach-avoidance behavior in social contexts and affective neuroscience.
-As part of the translational RTG2660 on approach-avoidance, I am interested in approach and avoidance behavior in social contexts.
-I love trying out new methods and research approaches especially to increase ecological validity of our results.
+I am a PhD student working in the Experimental Clinical Psychology Group, Department of Psychology I, Julius-Maximilians-University of Würzburg, Germany.
+I do research in the field of social and affective neuroscience and I want to contribute to the understanding of the aetiology and maintenance of psychological disorders, particularly social anxiety.
+I am hereby interested in learning about advanced research methods like mobile measurements and virtual reality to examine (mal)adaptive approach and avoidance behavior in social contexts with high ecological validity.
+With a background in both psychology and computer science, I am passionate about leveraging the synergy between these fields for societal benefit.
+I am experienced in conducting psychological experiments, analyzing and visualizing data, as well as presenting and publishing results.
 Currently, I am learning a lot about neural signal processing, machine learning-based approaches, and virtual reality as a research method.

 Interests